ME-SKY/TODODODO/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It correctly bundles your app in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+The completed build is in the `dist` folder, named `index_bundle.js`.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.